Also see Japanese Sword Terms & Related Glossary & Visual Japanese Sword Glossary

 The following ratings are only granted by the Japanese Ministry of Education.
 These ratings are seen only on items of great artistic, cultural and historical value.
 Swords with these ratings are not found outside of Japan.

-While not origami, the Fujishiro system of rating swordsmiths is widely used by collectors and students of Nihonto.
+The Fujishiro system of rating swordsmiths is widely used by collectors and students of Nihonto.
 It is based on the two volume set, Nihon Toko Jiten, by Matsuo Fujishiro.
 Fujishiro rated smiths of the Koto, Shinto and Shin shinto eras.
 This rating system applies to swordsmiths, unlike the N.B.T.H.K. and N.T.H.K. origami which are awarded to a specific sword blade.
 In the Fujishiro rating system, the swordsmiths are rated: